troclaux/notes/sql.md

 ## Normal forms

-- BCNF contains 3NF, which contains 2NF, which contains 1NF.
+- BCNF contains 3NF, which contains 2NF, which contains 1NF

 ### First normal form (1NF)

-- It must have a unique primary key.
+- It must have a unique primary key
 A cell can't have a nested table as its value (depending on the database you're using, this may not even be possible)

 ### Second normal form (2NF)

-- All columns that are not part of the primary key are dependent on the entire primary key, and not just one of the columns in the primary key.
+- All columns that are not part of the primary key are dependent on the entire primary key, and not just one of the columns in the primary key

 ### Third normal form (3NF)

-- All columns that aren't part of the primary are dependent solely on the primary key.
+- All columns that aren't part of the primary are dependent solely on the primary key

 ### Boyce-Codd normal form (BCNF)

-- A column that's part of a primary key can not be entirely dependent on a column that's not part of that primary key.
+- A column that's part of a primary key can not be entirely dependent on a column that's not part of that primary key

 ## Rules of thumb for database design

 1. Every table should always have a unique identifier (primary key)
 2. 90% of the time, that unique identifier will be a single column named id
 3. Avoid duplicate data
 4. Avoid storing data that is completely dependent on other data.
-Instead, compute it on the fly when you need it.
+Instead, compute it on the fly when you need it
 5. Keep your schema as simple as you can.
 Optimize for a normalized database first.
-Only denormalize for speed's sake when you start to run into performance problems.
+Only denormalize for speed's sake when you start to run into performance problems

 ## Joins

-### Inner join
+### INNER JOIN

 ```sql
 SELECT *